csmith/centauri/README.md

 No. Centauri currently performs all routing based on the requested hostname.
 Additional methods may be added in the future, but Centauri will likely stick to being simple and easy to understand vs becoming a swiss army knife.

+### Can Centauri automatically route traffic to containers based on labels?

+Not on its own.
+This is a deliberate design decision, in order to avoid exposing a service with access to the docker daemon to the Internet.
+Instead, you can use a tool such as [Dotege](https://github.com/csmith/dotege) that will generate a config file for Centauri.
+See `examples/docker-compose-dotege` for a worked example.

 ## Feedback / Contributing